Rugby Park: "New" Rugby Park

-Kilmarnock played at three other sites (The Grange, Holm Quarry and Ward's Park) in their early years, before the club moved to Rugby Park in December 1877.
-This was not the precise site of the present stadium, as the field is now covered by Charles Street.
-The current site was decided by Ross Quigley whom was Kilmarnock's first director.
+The current site was decided by Ross Quigley who was Kilmarnock's first director.
 The grounds were shared by cricket and rugby teams – sports which Kilmarnock had played previously – and the connection with rugby gave the ground its name.
 Rugby Park hosted its first international match in March 1894, when Scotland won 5–2 against Wales.
-By this time, the pitch had been moved to its current position.
-The ground was largely rebuilt and inaugurated with a match against then-champions Celtic on 26 August 1899, when Kilmarnock fought back from a 2–0 deficit to secure a draw.
-It was their first match in the top tier of Scottish football, having won the Second Division the previous season.
+Originally, the ground was constructed with a running track around its edge, a pavilion and a stand along the west side.
+This layout meant that Rugby Park was similar to Ibrox Park, which opened four months later.